 Removing warts can help individuals to avoid these complications, regain their confidence, and enjoy healthy skin.
 Laser wart removal services in Singapore are one of the most effective ways to remove warts.

-Wart removal creams work by targeting the virus that causes warts and/or by causing the skin cells around the wart to die and peel off.
+Wart removal creams target the virus that causes warts by causing the skin cells around the wart to die and peel off.
 There are various types of creams such as acids, immune system modulators, vitamin A derivatives, and others.
-It may take weeks or even months for topical medications to be effective in removing warts.
+It may take weeks or even months for topical medications to effectively remove warts.
 In some cases, these medications may not even work, particularly for larger or long-standing warts.
 Be cautious when using topical wart removal creams as they may cause skin irritation, pain, allergic reactions, and other complications like pigmentary changes or scarring.